-Perspective | After starting as an ACLU lawyer in the 70s, this photographer’s work would be informed by dreams and social justice
+Perspective | This photographer’s work was informed by dreams and social justice

 “You know how cats look up in the air, and it looks like they see something and there’s nothing there?
 It’s almost like they see ghosts.
 And you have no idea.
 You look and look.
 What are they seeing?
 What are they looking at?
 That’s how Jeff was.
 He was like a cat who could see things nobody else could see, in the air or on the street.
 And he would make a picture of it, and it would have profound meaning.”

 I’m hard pressed to think that there is anything better than the admiration of one’s peers.
-And in Jacobon’s case, there is a surfeit of it.
-When one is done and gone from this life, the memories and the inspiration they inspired is what counts.
+And in Jacobson’s case, there is a surfeit of it.
+When one is done and gone from this life, the memories and the inspiration they inspired are what counts.
 Everything else is ephemeral and fleeting.

 In Sight is The Washington Post’s photography blog for visual narrative.
 This platform showcases compelling and diverse imagery from staff members and freelance photographers, news agencies and archives.
 If you are interested in submitting a story to In Sight, please complete this form.